 23. Stone Fiberclay Bird Bath

-This fiberclay bird bath will certainly attract birds to your outdoor space, as it not only looks decorative with ornate flowers engraved into the design, it’s also very functional.
+This fiber clay bird bath will certainly attract birds to your outdoor space, as it not only looks decorative with ornate flowers engraved into the design, but it’s also very functional.

-The basin of this birdbath is quite wide and not too deep, which makes it perfectly suitable for birds to bath in or to have a drink.
+The basin of this birdbath is quite wide and not too deep, which makes it perfectly suitable for birds to bathe in or to have a drink.

 24. Hanging Bird Bath

-A hanging bird bath will give birds a bit of protection against potential predators on the ground, with many different designs available.
+A hanging bird bath will give birds some protection against potential predators on the ground, with many different designs available.

 This particular bird bath design includes a decorative bird, and can be easily attached to a tree or otherwise installed on a pergola or other outdoor furniture piece.